 The most common type of structural insulated panel is referred to as sandwich panels SIPs.
-Sometimes also referred to as stress skin or stressed skin panels, these panels generally consist of an insulating material, polystyrene foam, “sandwiched” between two outer “skins” of oriented strand board or OSB.
-The two materials are laminated together with an adhesive or glue to form a combination panel with the outer skin material providing the “structural” part of the insulated panels.
-Other variations of insulating and skin materials are occasionally available.
+Sometimes also referred to by the public as stress skin or stressed skin panels.
+These panels generally consist of an insulating material, commonly polystyrene foam, “sandwiched” between two outer “skins” of oriented strand board or OSB.
+The two materials are laminated together with an glue adhesive to form a combination panel with the outer skin material providing the “structural” part of the insulated panels.
+Other variations of insulation and skin materials are also available.
 To learn more about Sandwich Panel SIPs, visit: www.sips.org

 Why NOT Use Sandwich Panel SIPs?

-- Not Strong Enough - Not as strong as RAY-CORE SIPs.
+- Strong Enough? - Not as strong as RAY-CORE SIPs.

 - Less R-Value - EPS Styrofoam has an R-value of 3.6 - 4.2 per inch.
 XPS Styrofoam has an R-value of 5 per inch.

-- Airtight? – Depends on careful attention to installation techniques and if not performed correctly the insulation panels OSB will rot, and lose their structural integrity.
+- Airtight? – Depends on careful attention to installation techniques and if not performed correctly the insulation panels OSB could rot, and lose their structural integrity.

-- High Failure Rate – Delamination, glue failures, rot, wall creep and roof sag plague the product and industry.
+- Common Sandwich Panel Problems – Delamination, condensation, rot, wall creep and roof sag are common problems associated with the product and industry.

-- Availability - Special plans and costly engineering required by the sandwich panel manufacturer.
-Not produced until ordered and long production lead times.
+- Availability - Special plans and costly engineering required to meet code requirements.
+Not produced until ordered and often long production lead times.

 - Panels Might Meet Your Needs - Different thicknesses, lengths, and R-values are available.

-- Very Expensive - 1-1/2 times the cost of RAY-CORE SIPs.
+- Expensive - Generally 1-1/2 to 2 times the cost of RAY-CORE SIPs ® .
 Often initial pricing does not include all costs.
 Substantial added costs for engineering and installation.
 Costly shipping!

 - Added Costs - Engineering, shop drawings, special code approvals and specially trained installers required.

-- Difficult to Use - Special training courses required with detailed installation requirements to build with.
+- Difficult to Use - Special training courses often required with detailed installation requirements to build with.

 - Heavy – 1 1/2 to 2X the weight of RAY-CORE Panels.
 A 4' wide by 8' long R-37 panel weighs 121 lbs.
 Less R-value, more weight.
-Cranes required and added shipping costs.
+Costly cranes may be required and added shipping costs.